 A primary emphasis throughout the statewide adopted plans is equity.
 Vision 2030 centers around three primary goals: Equity in Success, Equity in Access, and Equity in Support.
 The Equity in Higher Education Act (EDC, Sections 66250-66293) contains various provisions focused on fostering diversity, equity, and inclusion among students, faculty, and staff.
-Furthermore, Title 5, Section 51201, Statement on Diversity, Equity, and Inclusion reflects a comprehensive commitment by the California Community Colleges to actively work towards creating an educational environment that values and respects diversity, equity and inclusion among students, faculty and staff.
-The focus on equity underscores the recognition that every individual deserves fair and equal access to opportunities, resources, and support necessary for their success.
-By prioritizing equity, educational institutions strive to dismantle systemic barriers, address disparities, and create environments where all learners can thrive and reach their full potential.
-For the full legislative text for Title 5, Section 51201, please see Appendix (Planning Context Document 2).
+Furthermore, Title 5, Section 51201, Statement on Diversity, Equity, and Inclusion reflects the CCCCO's commitment to prioritizing equity, striving to dismantle systemic barriers, addressing disparities, and creating environments where all learners can thrive and reach their full potential.
+The areas of focus and corresponding objectives and strategies embedded in Compton 2035 align with and support the elements of this important legislation.
+For the full legislative text for Title 5, Section 51201 please see Appendix (Planning Context Document 2).